These are some logo design tips for logo designers.

 In many cases, artists are often too personally connected to the designs that they create to form an objective opinion about their quality.
 Even if you do feel that you are able to be unbiased and objective when it comes to gauging the quality of your own designs, a second pair of eyes can still be incredibly helpful.
 If you are friends with fellow designers who will be able to look over your work then that’s all the better.
 If not, showing your design to anyone who you trust to provide you with honest, helpful feedback will go a long way toward ensuring that you don’t overlook any glaring issues with your design.

-10) Make Your Design Memorable
+10) Make Your Logo Memorable

 Above all else, great logo designs need to be memorable.
 The most crucial function that a logo serves is the function of being a recognizable symbol that customers will associate with a particular company or brand.
 To create a logo that customers all over the world will come to recognize, though, you need to design a logo that is unique and memorable.